kreatoo/website-hugo/content/install.md

 ### Installing shadow
 Installing `shadow` is recommended since a lot of software uses shadow.
 Run `nyaa i shadow` to install `shadow`.
+You can enable shadowed passwords by running `pwconv`, and enable shadowed group passwords by running `grpconv`.

 ### Installing the bootloader
 Kreato Linux offers multiple bootloaders.
-You can use systemd-boot (if you installed systemd, a standalone version is coming soon), Limine, Grub or if you have a kernel that has EFISTUB enabled (prebuilt kernel does have it enabled), you can use [efictl](https://github.com/kreatolinux/efictl/)
+You can use Limine, Grub or if you have a kernel that has EFISTUB enabled (prebuilt kernel does have it enabled), you can use [efictl](https://github.com/kreatolinux/efictl/)

 This guide will show Limine since it is the most tested option.
 You can install Limine by running `nyaa i limine`.